isomerpages/ogp-buildforgood/pages/faq.md

 ### Do I need a team to participate?

 You may sign up as an individual or as a team.
-During the course of the hackathon, you will get the chance to network with one another and form teams of 2 to 5.
+You will be given time to get to know fellow builders and form teams at the kickoff.
+Each team should consist of 3-5 builders, and we strongly encourage teams to have a good mix of builders with different skillsets and background.

+### What can we expect during the weekly sessions?
+At the sessions, you can expect workshops and talks led by OGP officers and industry experts.
+Additionally, dedicated spaces will be provided for you to collaborate with your team, seek guidance from mentors, and consult environmental experts.

 ### What’s the commitment level like?